 Clarissa from the Bloody Jack series.
 Also overlaps with Rich Bitch.
 She gets better in the later books though.

-Not a school-related example, but Diamanda from Lords and Ladies and Annagramma from the Tiffany Aching books both exhibit Alpha Bitch tendency to surround herself with envious admirers who aren't as good-looking, and then treat these other girls like dirt.
+Annagramma from the Tiffany Aching books exhibits the Alpha Bitch tendency to surround herself with envious admirers who aren't as good-looking, and then treat those girls like dirt.

 Blair from Gossip Girl, arguably more so in the books than in the TV series.
 On the show, she's just a Rich Bitch with an Unlimited Wardrobe; in the books, her behavior actually borders on sociopathic/bipolar/just plain crazy.